openlegend/core-rules/core/src/05-banes-boons/01-chapter-five.md

 Each boon description includes the following elements.

-**Power Level.** This number indicates the required attribute score needed to inflict the bane.
-If multiple power levels are listed (such as 2 / 4 / 6), then the bane can be inflicted at multiple tiers of power.
+**Power Level.** This number indicates the required attribute score needed to invoke the boon.
+If multiple power levels are listed (such as 2 / 4 / 6), then the boon can be invoked at multiple tiers of power.
 The *Heal* boon, for example, heals more damage as you invoke it at higher power levels.
 The power level of a boon also determines the Challenge Rating of the attribute roll to invoke the boon.
 The CR equals 10 + 2 x Power Level.

 **Attributes.** This is a list of the attribute or attributes that can be used to invoke the boon.
 As long as you possess at least one of the listed attributes at a score greater than or equal to the Power Level, then you can inflict the bane.